-Required placement test scores (See Admissions and Placement chapter) or successful completion of DRDG 1024 Developmental Reading II and DENG 1054 Developmental English II is a prerequisite for all courses unless otherwise noted.
+Required placement test scores (see Admissions and Placement chapter) or successful completion of DRDG 1034 Foundations of Reading and DENG 1064 Foundations of Writing is a prerequisite for all courses unless otherwise noted.

 Enrollment in PHLB 1016 Principles and Practice of Phlebotomy requires special approval from the Program Coordinator, substance abuse screen, and criminal background check.